syncfusion-content/winui-docs/winui/Chart/Interactive-Features/Tooltip.md

 **TooltipMargin**

-You can also set the distance for the margin to be positioned from the cursor using the TooltipMargin property as in the following code sample.
+You can also set the distance for the margin to be positioned from the cursor using the `TooltipMargin` property, as shown in the following code sample.

 {% tabs %}